Mohammed Shehab: Career

-Having gained experience of competitive snooker at the 1995 World Amateur Championship, Shehab turned professional in 1996, for the 1996–97 season.
+Shehab regained the professional status recently in Q Tour Global Playoffs after defeating Hong Kong China’s Yu Kiu Chang 10-8 to earn a third spell on the World Snooker Tour.

-Main Tour
+Main tour

-In his first season on the main tour, he entered nine tournaments, but his best performances came in the 1997 International Open and the European Open, where he reached the third qualifying round.
+He entered nine tournaments, but his best performances came in the 1997 International Open and the European Open, where he reached the third qualifying round.
 Shehab had recorded his first professional win in the former, a 5–3 defeat of Englishman Rajan Sharma, but added only five more all season.
 Shebab would participate in the qualifying for both the 1996 UK Championship and the 1997 World Championship.
 His season's campaign culminated in a 1–5 loss to Iain Trimble in his second match.
 He finished the season ranked 397th and, with the addition of the secondary UK Tour, was immediately relegated from the main tour.

 Shehab did not play again competitively for five years, until he entered the 2002 World Amateur Championship.
 There, he compensated for losses to Martin Gould and Alex Borg with victories over Habib Subah and seven others to progress from his group.
 He beat Supoj Saenla and Martin McCrudden to reach the quarter-finals, but lost 5–6 there to Steve Mifsud.